TEJA7748358/stepin_minivotingsystem/1_Requirements/readme.md

 ## WHAT:
   1. It casts the vote of every general and keeps the counting of each record and saves the data which is submitted.
   2. Makes results easy to declare based on count.
+## WHEN:
+  1. During elections.
+  2. When polls are been conducted.
+## WHERE:
+  1. This system is set up at government offices where people can caast their vote.
+  2. At organisations to conduct the polls
+## HOW:
+  People who has the right to vote can use this system.
+Initially they need to register and then login with the guven credentials.
+After that the options of nomines is shown on screen, voters can cast their vote with the provided options and need to click on submit.
+This is how the process is done for casting the vote.

 # HIGH LEVEL REQUIREMENTS:
   1. User’s login credentials.